 D grade in Musical Techniques, Foundation (MUSIC1002 or MUSIC2006)

-Composition Intermediate (BMus Only)
+Introduction to Composition (BMus Only) MUSIC2005

 Four exercises in style-specific techniques and/or pastiche composition for piano or chamber ensemble of (the equivalent of) roughly 16-32 bars each (each weighted 25%), submitted at specified points through the semesters.